BeardedPlatypus/personal-website-content/articles/on_first_steps_geometry_shader.md

-title: Learning Unity: Rendering a simple 2D grid as first steps to understanding the geometry shader.
+title: Learning Unity: Rendering a simple 2D with the geometry shader.
 date: 2021-04-03

-*Most of the information of this post has been obtained from [this tutorial](https://jayjingyuliu.wordpress.com/2018/01/24/unity3d-intro-to-geometry-shader/), do check it out!*
+Within this post, we will take a look at geometry shaders within Unity, in particular how to utilise it to render simple 2D grids in a 3D scene.

 Over the past few weeks I have slowly been getting my feet wet again with Unity.
 I submitted an entry into the [Lego Ideas x Unity](https://ideas.lego.com/challenges/6811cf30-f944-4dfa-8714-9b38be6fbb52?query=&sort=top)